Modeling the Marked Spectrum of Matter and Biased Tracers in Real- and Redshift-Space

-We perform an analogous procedure for the biased tracer spectra, but using instead the density field of all halos identified by the friends-of-friends algorithm \citep[e.g.][]{1982ApJ...257..423H} with linking length $b = 0.2$, \resub{and at least 20 dark matter particles}.\footnote{\resub{The below analysis was also performed on a sample restricting to halos with $M>3.1\times10^{13}h^{-1}M_\odot$, finding analogous results, but with increased shot-noise.}} We consider two sets of mark parameters; a default set of $\{p = 1, \delta_s = 0.25, R = 15\Mpch\}$ matching Ref.\,\citep{2020PhRvD.102d3516P}, and an alternative set $\{p=4,\delta_s = 10, R = 15\Mpch\}$, shown to have utility in measuring modified gravity parameters in Ref.\,\citep{2020JCAP...01..006A} (and similar to those of Ref.\,\citep{2016JCAP...11..057W}). \resub{In all cases we will compare the theory model to the mean of 50 simulations, and fit parameters using a Gaussian $M(\vk)$ likelihood, by simply performing a numerical $\chi^2$-minimization.
+We perform an analogous procedure for the biased tracer spectra, but using instead the density field of halos identified by the friends-of-friends algorithm \citep[e.g.][]{1982ApJ...257..423H} with linking length $b = 0.2$, \resub{and at least 20 dark matter particles}.\footnote{\resub{The below analysis was also performed on a sample restricting to halos with $M>3.1\times10^{13}h^{-1}M_\odot$, finding analogous results, but with increased shot-noise.}} We consider two sets of mark parameters; a default set of $\{p = 1, \delta_s = 0.25, R = 15\Mpch\}$ matching Ref.\,\citep{2020PhRvD.102d3516P}, and an alternative set $\{p=4,\delta_s = 10, R = 15\Mpch\}$, shown to have utility in measuring modified gravity parameters in Ref.\,\citep{2020JCAP...01..006A} (and similar to those of Ref.\,\citep{2016JCAP...11..057W}). \resub{In all cases we will compare the theory model to the mean of 50 simulations, and fit parameters using a Gaussian $M(\vk)$ likelihood, by simply performing a numerical $\chi^2$-minimization.
 For the covariance matrix, we adopt a diagonal approximation measured from those same simulations, motivated by Ref.\,\citep{2020arXiv200111024M}, which showed this to be an excellent approximation for the marked power spectrum of matter in real-space.
 Furthermore, since our interest here is only in finding a best-fit theory model, rather than performing parameter inference via MCMC, the exact choice of covariance is not of great importance.}